First Vatican Council: Suspension and aftermath

 Discussion of the rest of the document on the nature of the church was to continue when the bishops returned after a summer break.
 In the meanwhile, France declared war on Prussia, but soon was losing territory.
 With the swift advance of Prussian and allied South German forces in August, leading to the capture of Emperor Napoleon III at Sedan in early September, French troops protecting papal rule in Rome withdrew from the city.
 Italy occupied Rome on 20 September 1870, but forces stayed away from the Leonine City, and Pope Pius IX considered himself a prisoner in the Vatican.

 On 20 October 1870, one month after the newly founded Kingdom of Italy had occupied Rome, Pope Pius IX issued the bull Postquam Dei munere, adjourning the council indefinitely.
 While some proposed to continue the council in the Belgian city of Mechlin, it was never reconvened.
-The council was formally closed in 1960 by Pope John XXIII, prior to the formation of the Second Vatican Council.
+Various schemata (documents in the process of being drafted and debated) remained unfinished, such as two schemata on nature of the Church: Supremi pastoris, prepared by the Council's Theological-Dogmatic Preparatory Commission, and Tametsi Deus, drafted by the German theologian Joseph Kleutgen SJ.